isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 e2d154e6-cadb-4c33-a09e-e1a223992536  03/27 09:02:48  12.30   141983        0      13    1340   16000
 db4619b6-362b-418d-b3f5-0377b019b475  03/27 09:07:48  11.35   141973        0      18    1354   16000
 ```
-based on the time in question, the snapshot we are after is `50b03ded-24b4-41b0-a7f7-b6e516da8b7a`, so lets dig deeper into this snapshot and give it the slow query threshold (900ms) with the `-w` flag:
+based on the time in question, the snapshot we were after was `50b03ded-24b4-41b0-a7f7-b6e516da8b7a`, so we dug deeper into this snapshot and gave it the *slow query threshold* of (900ms) with the `-w` flag:
 ```
 $ sentinel-cli list -s 50b03ded-24b4-41b0-a7f7-b6e516da8b7a -x SELECT -w 900